Lishwar333/Doctor-Appointment-Booking-System-Microservices/README.md

 ## API Endpoints

-All endpoints are accessed via the API Gateway (e.g., `http://localhost:8080`).
+All endpoints are accessed via the API Gateway (`http://localhost:9100`).
 The base paths mentioned below are relative to the gateway's routing.

 ### Doctor Service Endpoints (routed via API Gateway to `/api/doctors`)